 In Iceland, Santa Claus doesn’t live on the North Pole.
 He doesn’t come to town on a sleigh guided by flying reindeer.
 He doesn’t squeeze down chimneys delivering presents, and he doesn’t eat milk and cookies.
 In fact, in Iceland, there is no Santa Claus.
-On the contrary, there are thirteen jólasveinar, which is more accurately translated to “Yuletide lads” rather than “Santa Clauses”.
+On the contrary, there are thirteen jólasveinar, which more accurately translates to “Yuletide lads” than to “Santa Clauses”.
 These mischievous country bumpkins live in the mountains and walk to town, one by one for thirteen days leading up to Christmas Eve.
 In town, they peep into windows, slam doors, gobble up skyr, steal sausages and candles, scrape leftovers from pots, lick bowls and spoons, and harass sheep.

 While they may seem grim in comparison to the jolly grandfather-like counterpart who cheerfully “Ho ho hos,” the Yuletide lads have actually softened considerably from their far more sinister past.
 Iceland’s leading authority on Christmas, Árni Björnsson, explains that folktales naturally change.
 “When the Yuletide lads are first mentioned in the 17th century, they are child-eating trolls,” he says.
 “Then two hundred years later, in the 19th century, they aren’t really trolls anymore, but they are still ugly.
 They don’t eat children, but they still steal food.”
 Then finally, in the 20th century, they are still mischievous, but they begin leaving small gifts for kids who put their shoe in the window.